jethanSarita/Interpreter-CODE/README.md

 ## Parser Component
 ### Parser Class
 - The Parser class parses a list of tokens into an abstract syntax tree (AST).
 It has a constructor that initializes the list of tokens and the current position.
-- The Parse method initiates the parsing process by calling the Expression method.
+- The `Parse` method initiates the parsing process by calling the `Expression` method.
-- The Expression, Term, and Factor methods implement the recursive descent parsing algorithm to handle expressions, terms, and factors, respectively.
+- The `Expression`, `Term`, and `Factor` methods implement the recursive descent parsing algorithm to handle expressions, terms, and factors, respectively.

 ### ASTNode Heirarchy
 - The ASTNode class is an abstract base class for all nodes in the abstract syntax tree.